aFightClub/Rails-Framework/README.md

 - Meta Tags
 - Faker

-## Deployment:
+## Deployment
 - Kamal 2
 - Docker

-Made by aFightClub.app
+Thank you for checking this out.
+Made to make our MVP prototypes faster and easier to build.